"If God exists, I hope he has a good excuse."

 If you want to know what's wrong with the First Baptist Church of Memphis, go ask the Second Baptist Church of Memphis.

 Imagine that a scientist in a laboratory creates a sentient, thinking creature.
 Does the scientist then have the right to control that being and give him hundreds of rules to live by?
-Can the scientist demand that the being worship him?
+Can the scientist demand that the creature worship him?

 "God's attributes" are reverse-engineered for human needs.